-Loh then decided to go into English graduate school at the University of Southern California.
-It was there that the author/performance artist/commentator found her true, er, callings.
+Loh then decided to go into graduate school to study English at the University of Southern California.
+It was there that the author-performance-artist-commentator found her true, er, callings.

 Every woman's life changes when she has kids.
 What was the biggest change for you?

-My focus went off my career and into mothering. . .
-I was amazed at how extremely BIG the act of mothering was, how complete, how fascinating, how satisfying, how fun, how great some of those baby products SMELLED (Mustela . . . hm!).
+My focus went off my career and into mothering. . . .
+I was amazed at how extremely BIG the act of mothering was, how complete, how fascinating, how satisfying, how fun, how great some of those baby products SMELLED (Mustela . . . hmm!).
 It essentially split me in two.
-There is work mode and then there is mother mode.

 In the some 25 years since I've graduated from college and essentially quit science, I've stuck with art and made some success at it . . .
 So not only is he resigned to it, he has gotten to enjoy being the star of my work, and being celebrated and hailed wherever he goes.
 (Also, during one performance art piece I did where I threw money into a crowd, he collected some, and waved it to television cameras: "All that money I put into her college education - I finally got some back!")

 Give us your wisdom, oh Mother of Small Children (a phrase Loh uses to describe herself): What is one thing all moms need to know to make it through the day?